Summary of Product Characteristics Updated 12-Nov-2021 | Sovereign Medical

 There have been isolated reports of abdominal pain and bloody diarrhoea occurring after taking bisacodyl.
 Some cases have been shown to be associated with colonic mucosal ischaemia.

-Should not be used in children or adolescents under the age of 18 years.
+Should not be used in children under the age of 12 years.

 The leaflet will state: